All images courtesy of Getty Images/KISSonline

 Setlist (Second Set): Deuce/Strutter/She/Firehouse/Acrobat/Let Me Know/Black Diamond/Baby Let Me Go

 KISS performed two sets at the Bayou.
 The second set was captured onto tape and the result was a rather reasonable audience recording.
-Some notable facts that entail about this show is that it features the band performing a Wicked Lester track called “She,” which would ultimately be recorded for Dressed to Kill in 1975.
+Some notable facts that entail about this show are that it features the band performing a Wicked Lester track called “She,” which would ultimately be recorded for Dressed to Kill in 1975.
 This is also the last known occasion where “Acrobat” was performed in its entirety.
 The beginning instrumental section was recorded as “Love Theme from KISS” on the first album and the rest of the piece was subtitled “You’re Much Too Young.”
 This show was released on vinyl under the title The Harder They Come.

 April 1, 1974